reke1608/rekeportfolio/content/project/nickel-selenium-and-palladium-selenium-complexes/index.md

 slides: example
 ---

 There is a growing interest in metal complexes with selenium ligands.
 Unfortunately, literature on nickel and palladium complexes with selenium ligands is very scanty.
-Hence, the aim of this reseaerch project was to report nickel-selenium and palladium-selenium complexes and add to the existing knowledge of nickel and palladium complexes with selenium ligands.
+Hence, the aim of this research project was to report nickel-selenium and palladium-selenium complexes and add to the existing knowledge of nickel and palladium complexes with selenium ligands.

 Our results are presented in a PDF file attached to this page.